aasm/aasm/README.md

 Saving includes running all validations on the `Job` class.
 If you want make sure the state gets saved without running validations (and thereby maybe persisting an invalid object state), simply tell AASM to skip the validations.
-Be aware, that when skipping validations, only the state column will be updated in the database (just like ActiveRecord `change_column` is working).
+Be aware that when skipping validations, only the state column will be updated in the database (just like ActiveRecord `change_column` is working).